jakcron/libnintendo-hac/BUILDING.md

 * [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) 2015 or 2017

 ### Compiling Library & Self-Test Program
-* Open `build/visualstudio/libnintendo-es.sln` in Visual Studio
+* Open `build/visualstudio/libnintendo-hac.sln` in Visual Studio
 * Select Target (e.g `Debug`|`Release` & `x86`|`x64`)
 * Navigate to `Build`->`Build Solution`

-### Including libnintendo-es in another VS Solution for static linking
+### Including libnintendo-hac in another VS Solution for static linking
-* Clone `libnintendo-es` as a submodule into your project
+* Clone `libnintendo-hac` as a submodule into your project
 * Navigate to the `Solution Explorer` window
 * Right-click on the Solution Item and select `Add`->`Existing Project...`
-* In the filesystem popup window open `<libnintendo-es location>/build/visualstudio/libnintendo-es/libnintendo-es.vcxproj`
+* In the filesystem popup window open `<libnintendo-hac location>/build/visualstudio/libnintendo-hac/libnintendo-hac.vcxproj`
-* Update each dependant project's `References` to include libnintendo-es
+* Update each dependant project's `References` to include libnintendo-hac
-* Update each dependant project's `Property Pages` so that for `All Configurations` and `All Platforms` the `Addition Include Directories` has the relative path to `<libnintendo-es location>/include`
+* Update each dependant project's `Property Pages` so that for `All Configurations` and `All Platforms` the `Addition Include Directories` has the relative path to `<libnintendo-hac location>/include`
-* Update the `Project Build Order` so libnintendo-es is built before any of its dependants
+* Update the `Project Build Order` so libnintendo-hac is built before any of its dependants
-* Update the `Project Dependencies` so that each dependant has the box checked for libnintendo-es
+* Update the `Project Dependencies` so that each dependant has the box checked for libnintendo-hac